xiaoyang-sde/co-uring-http/README.md

 # `co-uring-http`

-`co-uring-http` is a high-performance HTTP server built on C++ 20 coroutines and `io_uring`.
+`co-uring-http` is a high-performance HTTP server built on C++20 coroutines and `io_uring`.
 This project serves as an exploration of the latest features of Linux kernel and is not recommended for production use.
 For learning purposes, `co-uring-http` re-implements general-purpose coroutine primitives (such as `task<T>`, `sync_wait<task<T>>`, etc.) instead of utilizing existing libraries.

-- Leverages C++ 20 coroutines to manage clients and handle HTTP requests, which simplifies the mental overhead of writing asynchronous code.
+- Leverages C++20 coroutines to manage clients and handle HTTP requests, which simplifies the mental overhead of writing asynchronous code.
 - Leverages `io_uring` for handling async I/O operations, such as `accept()`, `send()`, `recv()`, and `splice()`, reducing the number of system calls.
 - Leverages ring-mapped buffers to minimize buffer allocation costs and reduce data transfer between user and kernel space.
 - Leverages multishot accept in `io_uring` to decrease the overhead of issuing `accept()` requests.